All-Albanian Congress: Missing participants of the congress

 Isa Boletini and his men from Kosovo Vilayet in the streets of Vlorë after the Independence was already proclaimed.

 Albanians from several provinces had not yet reached Vlora when it was decided to start the first session of the congress.
 Ismail Kemal refused to wait for Isa Boletini and other Albanians from Kosovo Vilayet and hastily made the Albanian declaration of independence.
 The southern elite wanted to prevent Boletini's plans to assert himself as a key political figure and used him to suit their military needs.

-Since Korça, Shkodra, Përmet, Ohrid and Struga were surrounded by the armies that prevented some Albanians from those provinces to come to Vlorë, another Albanians from those towns were recognised as representatives of those towns.
+Since Korça, Shkodra, Përmet, Ohrid and Struga were surrounded by the armies that prevented some Albanians from those provinces to come to Vlorë, other Albanians from those towns were recognised as representatives of those towns.
 Their names are: